0xFableOrg/0xFable/docs/architecture.md

 Incidentally, this means that if the zero-knowledge circuits are under development, or broken, or we don't generate the proofs yet, we can still test the game by just bypassing the proof verification.
-That's exactly what we do at the time of writing!

 Let's dive into each of the three circuits work.

-[This will need to change soon](https://github.com/norswap/0xFable/issues/50) because this current approach is not practical (the proving time is too high and the "proving key" that needs to be imported by the client is much too big).
+TODO: These explanations are outdated and refer to the old version of the circuits.

 ### `DrawHand.circom`

+TODO: outdated!

 This circuit starts by computing the randomness from the private random value (which must be verified against the on-chain commitment) and the public randomness.